MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data.region** -The geographical region of the profile card backend service to which user is connected

-- **Data.tenantAadObjectId** - The tenant to which a user’s subscription is tied.
+- **Data.tenantAadObjectId** - The tenant to which a user's subscription is tied.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant

 - **Data.type** -Type of the logged event, e.g. Trace, Error, Event